brozena/brozena-old.github.io/_includes/about.md

 ## Speaking professionally

 Today I am nestled near Penn State where I am beginning graduate school in informatics.
-I am in the [Wellbeing and Health Innovation Lab](https://whilab.org) where I'm working on **[digital phenotyping](https://en.wikipedia.org/wiki/Digital_phenotyping) of bipolar disorder.**
+I am in the [Wellbeing and Health Innovation Lab](https://whilab.org) where I'm working on **[digital phenotyping](https://en.wikipedia.org/wiki/Digital_phenotyping) to detect relapse after first-episode psychosis.**

 Previously, **I led the [digital transformation](https://en.wikipedia.org/wiki/Digital_transformation)** of [Smiles4Keeps Pediatric Dentistry](https://www.smiles4keeps.com), one of the country's largest and highest-quality closely-held Medicaid groups.
 With minimal supervision and years of close mentorship by its owner, I stewarded the group from paper operations into a fully-integrated, centralized operating environment.